-I don't like when every moment of the day is fill to the brim with noise.
+I don't like when every moment of the day is filled to the brim with noise.
 Noise triggers me to feel cluttered and messy.
 Silence is where I recenter and recharge.
 God longs to be in relationship with us.
-Do we give Him the space, the silence, to speak?
+Do we give Him space, the silence, to speak?

 4. Know this: you can't be perfect

 Apologizing for our shortcomings is an easy way to burden our souls.
 Apologizing for falling short means we have internalized an unrealistic expectation.
 Unable to ever live up to this standard of perfection, these expectations sit festering in our souls, reminding us of what we are not, where we have fallen short.